gluru/gluru.github.io/beacons.md

 ## Beacons

 Beacons is a new feature available to increase engagment of your users.
-It allow you to add another entry point to the conversation with a specific response attached to it.
-Thus when the user clicks on this beacon, the widget opens showing that response as a welcome message.
+Allows you to add another entry point to the conversation with a specific response attached to it.
+A beacon can be useful to start a conversation with a specific response related with what the user is concerned about.

+For instance, it would be possible to add a little _tooltip_ in every FAQ entry to expand information for that FAQ.

 # Syntax
 > window.kare.addBeacon(_beaconConfiguration_)